Usher syndrome: History

-Usher syndrome is named after the Scottish ophthalmologist Charles Usher, who examined the pathology and transmission of this illness in 1914 on the basis of 69 cases.
+Usher syndrome is named after the Scottish ophthalmologist Charles Usher, who examined the pathology and transmission of this illness in 1914 based on 69 cases.
 However, it was first described in 1858 by Albrecht von Gräfe, a pioneer of modern ophthalmology.
 He reported the case of a deaf patient with retinitis pigmentosa, who had two brothers with the same symptoms.
-Three years later, one of his students, Richard Liebreich, examined the population of Berlin for disease pattern of deafness with retinitis pigmentosa.
-Liebreich noted Usher syndrome to be recessive, since the cases of blind-deafness combinations occurred particularly in the siblings of blood-related marriages or in families with patients in different generations.
-His observations supplied the first proofs for the coupled transmission of blindness and deafness, since no isolated cases of either could be found in the family trees.
+Three years later, one of his students, Richard Liebreich, examined the population of Berlin for disease patterns of deafness with retinitis pigmentosa.
+Liebreich noted Usher syndrome to be recessive since the cases of blind-deafness combinations occurred particularly in the siblings of blood-related marriages or in families with patients in different generations.
+His observations supplied the first proofs for the coupled transmission of blindness and deafness since no isolated cases of either could be found in the family trees.

 Animal models of this human disease (such as knockout mice and zebrafish) have been developed recently to study the effects of these gene mutations and to test potential cures for Usher syndrome.